All Episodes

 Here it is.

-This is uh story Fox Business by Adam Shapiro.
+This is Fox Business by Adam Shapiro.

-The headline, Millennials More Miserable Than Ever before.
+The headline, Millennials More Miserable Than Ever Before.

 Born between 1980 and 2000, the millennials have thrown a wrench into American society that puzzles older generations.